joezuntz/cosmosis-doc/reference/standard_library/consistency.rst

    * - relations_file
      - str
      -
-     - Path to an alternative parameter relations file
+     - Path to an alternative parameter relations file.
+Relations should be specified in the form 'new_parameter=parameter_b*parameter_b' with one per line.

+   * - extra_relations
+     - str
+     -
+     - Extra relations to be added to the default list.
+Relations should be specified in the form 'new_parameter=parameter_b*parameter_b,new_parameter2=parameter_d/parameter_e'

 Input values